The New Testament describes two offices within the church: elder and deacon.

 Paul can be reached by email here.

 Tim is a Christian, a husband to Aileen and a father to three children.
 He worships and serves as one of the pastors at Grace Fellowship Church, where he primarily gives attention to mentoring and discipleship.
-He is a blogger at challies.com, book reviewer for WORLD magazine, co-founder of Cruciform Press, and he has written four books: The Discipline of Spiritual Discernment (Crossway, 2007) Sexual Detox: A Guide For Guys Who Are Sick of Porn (Cruciform Press, 2010) The Next Story: Life and Faith After the Digital Explosion (Zondervan, 2011) Do More Better (Cruciform Press, 2015).
+He is a blogger at challies.com, book reviewer for WORLD magazine, co-founder of Cruciform Press, and he has written five books: The Discipline of Spiritual Discernment (Crossway, 2007) Sexual Detox: A Guide For Guys Who Are Sick of Porn (Cruciform Press, 2010) The Next Story: Life and Faith After the Digital Explosion (Zondervan, 2011) Do More Better (Cruciform Press, 2015) Visual Theology: Seeing and Understanding the Truth about God (Zondervan, 2016).

 Murray Robinson grew up in the Weston, Ontario area and continues to have a heart for the gospel in this city.
 He, together with his wife, Kathy, joined Grace Fellowship several years ago, when we were still meeting in the basement of Pastor Martin's home!
 Ever since they became a part of things at Grace Fellowship, Murray, Kathy, and their children have been integral to the functioning of our church.